Strength Training for Soccer – Introduction

 - Bend your leg and SLOWLY pull your knee into your chest.

-- Really squeeze your abs as hard as you can.
+- Squeeze your abs as hard as you can.

 - Extend your leg, change sides, and repeat with the other leg.